JACマガジン

 Bringing family members along Possible if certain conditions are met (spouse, children) Basically not acceptable

-Specified Skilled Worker (ii) "Skilled skills" are required to have acquired skilled skills from a long period of practical experience, etc., and to be able to lead and supervise workers in the field.
+The "skilled skills" of Specified Skilled Worker (ii) are those who have acquired skilled skills from long-term work experience, etc., and are required to be able to give instructions and supervise as a leader of workers in the field.

 On the other hand, the "skills that require a considerable degree of knowledge or experience" in Specified Skilled Worker (i) are the level at which a certain level of work can be performed without special training.